And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 Anyway, he asserted that these Dragon Bloodlines had modern descendents living in the present day, and that this could be proven through genetic testing.
 He began to work towards establishing a micronation that these "Dragon" peoples could retreat to.
 He had actually made some progress at this before his death in 2013.

-In an earlier version of this article, I accused Laurence Gardner hanging out with white supremacists, based on inferences made by Nicholas de Vere and others about the Hungarian Sarkany Rend Dragon Order group that he'd signed on with after parting ways with Nicholas de Vere.
+In an earlier version of this article from an earlier version of this website, I accused Laurence Gardner hanging out with white supremacists, based on inferences made by Nicholas de Vere and others about the Hungarian Sarkany Rend Dragon Order group that he'd signed on with after parting ways with Nicholas de Vere.
 I should have known better than to assume that those were the specific Hungarians that Nicholas de Vere was referring to when he stated in his article From Transylvania To Tunbridge Wells that a group of radical right-wing Hungarians had tried to lay claim to the prehistoric legacy of the Dragon Bloodlines, including certain neolithic artifacts which had been discovered in Hungary.
 I also wonder why I was willing to just Nicholas de Vere's word for it without further scrutiny, considering everything else that happened.

-One thing you definitively can accuse Laurence Gardner of was shilling for HRH Prince Michael Stewart Of Albany, who claimed to be the legitimate descendant of Bonnie Prince Charlie, and was trying to use this to springboard himself into a political career before he was exposed as a pretender during the 2000s.
+One person you definitively can accuse Laurence Gardner of was shilling for is HRH Prince Michael Stewart Of Albany, who claimed to be the legitimate descendant of Bonnie Prince Charlie, and was trying to use this to springboard himself into a political career before he was exposed as a pretender during the 2000s.

 I first heard of the Dragon Court by name in the summer of 1999 when I found Laurence Gardner’s Nexus articles online, but I’d been familiar with the concepts it encompassed since my teens.
 I didn't even encounter the book Holy Blood, Holy Grail (Published in Europe as "The Holy Blood And The Holy Grail") by by Michael Baigent, Richard Leigh, and Henry Lincoln until much later, during my 20s.
 But the concept of the "Grail Bloodlines" was already kind of a meme that was in the process of disseminating itself, and it had already gotten to me in other various forms before I'd heard of "The Dragon Court."